 This contribution provides further revision to the sharing and compatibility studies between IMT and incumbent Fixed Satellite Service (E-s) in the frequency band of 6 425-7 075 MHz.
 Changes are only being proposed in Attachment 4, Study C of the document.

-Proposed changes to the existing document are shown in track changes, in yellow.
+Proposed changes to the existing document are shown in track changes, in yellow and green.

 Attachment: 1